Vad kan vi hjälpa dig med?

 - Bee counters show the activity of bees during the day.
 How many fly in and out, per sensor entry/exit and in total.

-Changes in air pressure give indication of weather
+Changes in air pressure give an indication of the weather

 - The average sea level air pressure is normal at 1013 hPa (millibars) and changes according to the weather.
 The air pressure usually varies between 950 and 1050 hPa.
 At low pressure, the air pressure drops, and the worker bees are less active in rough weather and prefer to stay indoors.
 In good weather and high pressure, it can rise above 1020 hPa, and then it is usually full speed here in the apiary.